• Skip to main content

 With regard to omega-3 fats, both fish liver oils and krill oil contain them.
 However, the phospholipids in krill oil are not present in fish liver oil.

-So, from an omega-3 perspective, krill oil is a better choice than fish liver oils.
+In other words, from an omega-3 perspective, krill oil is a better choice than fish liver oils.

 In conclusion, research suggests skipping the fish oil entirely and choosing either virgin fish liver oil or krill oil.

-Need a marine oil primarily for omega-3 fatty acids?
+Need a marine oil supplement primarily for omega-3 fatty acids?
 If so, choose sustainable krill oil (this is my preferred source) as it offers phospholipids, the most beneficial form.

 If you can only afford one, choose virgin cod liver oil as it contains both Vitamins A/D and omega-3 fats (albeit not in the more potent state).